-- 1. Demonstration of independent and accurate application of knowledge and performance of skills at a satisfactory level in the clinical setting. - d.
-On-campus Laboratory: Evaluated as "S", "N", or "U", based on classroom lab preparation and performance. - e.
-All lab skills proficiency exams must be completed satisfactorily in no more than three (3) attempts to be acceptable. - f.
-Clinical Site Laboratory: Evaluated as "S", "N", or "U", based on: - Pre- and post-clinical conference participation - Clinical preparation and performance - Written Assignments - g.
+- 1. Demonstration of independent and accurate application of knowledge and performance of skills at a satisfactory level in the clinical setting. - a.
+On-campus Laboratory: Evaluated as "S" (satisfactory), "N" (needs improvement), "U" (unsatisfactory), or "O" (no opportunity to observe), based on classroom lab preparation and performance. - b.
+All lab skills proficiency exams must be completed satisfactorily in no more than three (3) attempts to be acceptable. - c.
+Clinical Site Laboratory: Evaluated as "S" (satisfactory), "N" (needs improvement), "U" (unsatisfactory), or "O" (no opportunity to observe) based on: - Pre- and post-clinical conference participation - Clinical preparation and performance - Written Assignments - d.
 Students must demonstrate 100% proficiency in written pharmacological calculation examination.
 This must be accomplished in no more than three (3) attempts.
 Failure to demonstrate 100% proficiency on the written exam constitutes inability to maintain the mandatory safety objective and may result in failure to progress in the program. - 2.
 Student competence in the clinical setting must uphold the Mandatory Safety Policy (as defined in the Student Nurse Handbook) 100% of the time.